404Club/cribble-web/README.md

 ## 🎯 What is cribble?

 cribble is building the ultimate leaderboard for AI-powered developers.
-Track your usage across ChatGPT, Claude, GitHub Copilot, and 40+ AI tools, then compete with developers worldwide.
+Track your usage across ChatGPT, Claude, GitHub Copilot, and 40+ AI tools, then compete with developers worldwide via an extension you just leave on.

-- 🏆 **Global rankings** of AI usage
+- **Global rankings** of AI usage
-- 📊 **Detailed analytics** and insights
-- 🎮 **Gamified development** experience
+- **Gamified development** experience
-- 🌍 **Community-driven** competition
+- **Community-driven** competition

 ## 🤝 Contributing

-We're building in public!
+I'm building in public!
 Contributions are welcome:

 1. Fork the repository
 2. Create a feature branch